Lou Reed Archives Now At The New York Public Library

 Laurie Anderson’s agreement with the NYPL, the details of which were not disclosed in the announcement, ensures that the Lou Reed Archives will be open to the public with unrestricted access as soon as processing is completed at least a year from now.

-In the meantime, for those who are anxious to get a glimpse at the collection, the NYPL will have materials from the Lou Reed Archives on display throughout much of the month of March at the Stephen A. Schwarzman Building and the Library for the Performing Arts at the Lincoln Center.
-The Library has also planned several public programs dedicated to Reed’s music and poetry.
+In the meantime, for those who are anxious to get a glimpse of the collection, the NYPL will have materials from the Lou Reed Archives on display throughout much of the month of March at the Stephen A. Schwarzman Building and the Library for the Performing Arts at the Lincoln Center.
+The library has also planned several public programs dedicated to Reed’s music and poetry.

 [Featured Image by Karl Walter/Getty Images]